adashiyj/r-newbie-guide/README.md

 ## Me and R
 I'm a Communication Science research master's student at the University of Amsterdam.
 My story with R began not too long ago, as I started to learn this programming language in October 2024.
 I had some programming experience in Python when I was an undergraduate student.
 However, speaking from someone who's not tech-savy, it is still challenging and sometimes frustrating when I'm learning R.

+It can be quite intimidating to learn programming alone.
+For this reason, I thought it might be nice to set up a community and learn from each other.

 ## Learning Materials
 ### Books